natix-x/Tic-Tac-Toe/README.md

    ```
 ### Status
 Game functionalities:
-* creating a board
+* creating a game board
 * presenting whose turn is now
 * adding points to scoreboard after each round
-* possibility of restarting board at any time from right menu
+* possibility of restarting game board at any time from right menu
 * possibility for players for choosing their nicknames and signs (X or 0) at the begging of the game
 * drawing first player
 * displaying players' nicknames during whole game
+* possibility of exiting game at any time from right menu
+* possibility of restarting whole game after exiting